 Beginners will likely want to steer clear of KuCoin, to begin with.
 Not only does it possess a relatively unappealing, cluttered design, but its lack of regulation also makes it incompatible with cheap fiat deposits.
 Newcomers who want to simply buy the basics – Bitcoin and Ethereum – with their native currency should use Binance, or a different exchange entirely.

 Ultimately, both Binance and KuCoin are strong performers in most categories other than customer support.
-Users who want a superior trading experience, with access to hundreds of altcoins, may prefer KuCoin.
+Users who want a superior trading experience, with access to hundreds of altcoins, or even to use its crypto copy-trade platform may prefer KuCoin.
 On the other hand, for a more well-rounded immersion into the world of crypto, Binance is the better option.